LungiO/resume/README.md

 **Github:** cassianomon

 ## About me
-I work as a Front-end Developer since 2012 and I am an academic of the Software Engineering course at the Federal Technological University of Paraná.
-I have experience with small and large projects.
-As a programmer I'm always looking for best practices and trying new things.
-I like to work as a team and I am very communicative.
+Front-end Developer since 2012.
+Studying Software Engineering at the Federal Technological University of Paraná.
+I have worked with PWA projects with Angular, hybrid mobile apps and more.
+Always looking for new ways to make the right work.

 ## Skills

 * Semantic HTML
 * Responsive Design (Mobile First)
-* CSS (Stylus, Sass, Less)
+* CSS (Stylus, Sass, Less, CSS)
-* CSS Frameworks (Bootstrap)
-* Javascript (Typescript, JQuery)
+* Javascript (Typescript, JQuery, VanillaJS)
-* Angular
+* Angular 2+
-* NodeJS
+* NodeJS, Express
-* Grunt, Gulp, Npm
+* Grunt, Gulp, Npm, Yarn
 * Git
-* Scrum and Kanban
+* Scrum, Kanban

 ## Professional Experience

 **Front-end Developer** - Condominizar - November 2016 - Actually

-> I am responsible for the development of a platform for management of condominiums, focusing on the financial and bureaucratic control of small and large condominiums.
+> I am responsible for the front-end development of a platform of condominius management, focusing on the financial and bureaucratic control of small and large condominiums.
 I create new functionalities for the system and other necessities for the viability of the product.
-In the building proccess of the platform I try to improve my practices and create reusable components efficiently.
-Working with: Typescript, Javascript, JQuery, HTML5, CSS3 / SASS, Angular, Bootstrap, Git and Kanban.
+In the building proccess of the platform I create reusable components efficiently.
+Working with: Typescript, Javascript, JQuery, HTML5, CSS3/SASS, Angular 2+, Bootstrap 3/4, Git and Kanban.

 **Front-end Developer** - R3Mobi - September 2015 - November 2016

 > As a front-end developer I was responsible for developing new functionalities for a discount coupon plataform.
 Development of a administrative panel, webpages, hotsites and mobile applications.
 Working with: JQuery, HTML5, CSS3/Stylus, Bootstrap, Grunt, Gulp, Apache Cordova, Zepto.js, Git, Kanbam.

-**Front-end Developer and Marketing Assistant** - Maqgill Furniture - November 2014 - January 2015
+**Front-end Developer and Marketing** - Maqgill Furniture - November 2014 - January 2015

 > Responsible for creating marketing campaigns, and rebuild the company website.
 Working with: CorelDRAW, Adobe Photoshop, MailChimp, SendGrid, HTML5, CSS3/Less/Stylus, JQuery, Bootstrap, Grunt, Gulp, Kanban.